AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/index.rst

     :align: center

 In order to access the effects of pressure in :math:`p_1` and :math:`p_2`, data of a probe far away from the building must be obtained.
-This data is a time series of the **static pressure**, :math:`p_{\infty}`.
+This data is a time series of the **static reference pressure**, :math:`p_{\infty}`.
-Multiple probes can be set to access the domain static pressure.
+Multiple probes can be set to access the static reference pressure.

-Normally, the static pressure probe is positioned at the frontside of the building, far above to avoid flow perturbations.
+Normally, the static reference pressure probe is positioned at the frontside of the building, far above to avoid flow perturbations.

-If the fluctuation of the static pressure signal is not relevant, it can be considered constant.
+If the fluctuation of the static reference pressure signal is not relevant, it can be considered constant.
-Thus, only the time averaged static pressure (density) is used.
+Thus, only the time averaged static reference pressure (density) is used.
 Pressure signals examples can be seen below:

 .. figure:: /_static/pressure/rho_inf_significant.png
     :width: 85 %
     :align: center

-    Pressure signal where domain static pressure should be considered
+    Pressure signal where static reference pressure should be considered

 .. figure:: /_static/pressure/rho_inf_not_significant.png
     :width: 85 %
     :align: center

-    Pressure signal where domain static pressure can be neglected
+    Pressure signal where static reference pressure can be neglected

 Pressure analysis are usually performed in an dimensionless form.
 To do so, it needs to be divided by a **dynamic pressure** :math:`q`: